bacalhau-project/bacalhau/docs/examples/data-ingestion/s3-to-ipfs/index.md

 ## Introduction

-In this tutorial, we will first scrape all the links from a public AWS S3 buckets and then copy the data to IPFS using Bacalhau.
+In this tutorial, to copy Data from S3 to IPFS, we will scrape all the links from a public AWS S3 buckets and then copy the data to IPFS using Bacalhau.

 ## Getting the URLs from AWS S3 bucket